EmmattxDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: a script that move a file from a directory to a subdirectory
 8-firstdelete: deletes betty in tmp/my_first_directory
 9-firstdirdeletion: deletes the my_first_directory in tmp folder
+10-back: script that moves to a previous directory